techidaily/site-win-howtos/source/_posts/diagnosing-and-repairing-unexpected-turn-offs-in-computers-a-comprehve-solution.md

 ![](https://images.drivereasy.com/wp-content/uploads/2019/05/image-817.png)

- You can do it for free if you like, but it partly manual.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ You can do it for free if you like, but it partly manual.

 ### Method 3: Remove any peripherals from your computer